wazzupope/portfolio/README.md

   Spacing
   Alignment
 Responsiveness
-  Move elements based on mobile vs desktop?
-  Change nav behavior?
-Decide whether to divide technologies in Skills to "well-used" and "some exposure" or something of that nature Check accessibility checklist
+  Static nav on one side on desktop, burger pops up instead on mobile widths Decide whether to divide technologies in Skills to "well-used" and "some exposure" or something of that nature Check accessibility checklist